madpiano/2019-432/slides/class17/README.md

     - Roger Peng and Hilary Parker discuss the significance of statistical significance in their [2019-03-28 Not So Standard Deviations podcast](http://nssdeviations.com/77-back-to-statistics).

 ## More to come.

+## Questions I intend to answer very soon

+1. How can we make predictions effectively after multiple imputation?
+2. Can we estimate odds ratios (and confidence intervals for those CIs) using `lrm` for a one-unit change in a quantitative predictor, along with the default (25th percentile, 75th percentile) comparison?
+3. What happens when we use a linear regression model on a binary outcome - the so-called *linear probability model* - how does the compare to logistic regression and probit regression?
+4. In building an imputation, when should we include knots as part of fit.mult.impute?
+5. What were some of the most appealing or interesting visualizations people came up with this year in Homework 4?
+6. How do we build the maps shown in our Class 15 README?